robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `ROBOT_LIBRARY_VERSION`, `ROBOT_LIBRARY_CONVERTERS`, `ROBOT_LIBRARY_DOC_FORMAT`
 and `ROBOT_LIBRARY_LISTENER` if the respective arguments `scope`, `version`, `converters`, `doc_format` and `listener` are used.
-The `ROBOT_AUTO_KEYWORDS` attribute is set always.
+The `ROBOT_AUTO_KEYWORDS` attribute is set always and its presence can be used as an indication that the `@library` decorator has been used.
 When attributes are set, they override possible existing class attributes.

+When a class is decorated with the `@library` decorator, it is used as a library even when a `library import refers only to a module containing it`__.
+This is done regardless does the the class name match the module name or not.

-.. note:: The `@library` decorator is new in Robot Framework 3.2
+.. note:: The `@library` decorator is new in Robot Framework 3.2,
-          and `converters` argument is new in Robot Framework 5.0.
+          the `converters` argument is new in Robot Framework 5.0, and specifying that a class in an imported module should be used as a library is new in Robot Framework 7.2.

 __ `library scope`_
 __ `library version`_
 __ `Custom argument converters`_
 __ `Library acting as listener`_
 __ `What methods are considered keywords`_
+__ `Library name`_

 Creating keywords
 -----------------